Shopping Cart

 Alcohol and glycerin are fermentation by-products that affect the body and texture of a wine.
 Higher alcohol levels can make dry wines taste sweeter because alcohol has a slightly sweet taste.
 Glycerin contributes to the mouthfeel of the wine, making it smooth and slightly thick.
 Together, these elements make a dry white wine feel richer and subtly sweeter.

-Impact of Aging and Oak on Flavor Profile
+Impact of Ageing and Oak on Flavor Profile

 Aging and oak treatment can make dry white wines taste slightly sweeter.
 Wines aged in oak barrels develop flavours such as vanilla, caramel, and toast, which add richness and complexity.
 These flavours can enhance the wine's fruitiness and create a balanced flavour.
 Aging also softens the wine's acidity, making it smoother and less intense.
 Overall, this process adds depth and nuance to the flavour of dry white wines.